 Now for the crazy question can you beat McKinsey at its game? (if one thing I learned in the last nine months is that I started asking the weirdest questions, if I were sensible I would stop once I realize that it is a weird question, but truth be told I have never been sensible) A typical consultant reply for the question will be yes because after all, every problem has a solution.
 Then the follow-up question is, how can you beat the firm in its own game?
 Well, this is quite tricky as most of the current consulting firms have all the capabilities that the Firm has, but what they do not have is the solution that ties in all this together to call it the McKinsey way.
 Some of you might complain at this point this is a theoretical framework-driven, high-level strategy, but isn’t what McKinsey has been selling for over 85 years and packaged as a solution to client problems.
 On top of that to topple McKinsey, other firms do not need to have a competitive strategy, rather what they need to do is to play their game at a high notch and watch for the changing culture at McKinsey.
 In other words, if McKinsey were to be toppled it will be from the inside rather than from the outside.

-So people tend to expect an answer for the questions that is posed in an article?
-But as an consultant there is a cardinal rule, you always show the client direction towards the path, but you never lead them on that path, that is the duty of operational consulting and not strategy consulting.
+So people tend to expect an answer to the questions that are posed in an article?
+But as a consultant there is a cardinal rule, you always show the client direction towards the path, but you never lead them on that path, that is the duty of operational consulting and not strategy consulting.
 In other words, as a strategy consultant will say, I am overpriced to lead you all the way, so hire someone else.